sunnychase/ultimategex/README.md

 # Total Gamma
 Total gamma contribution from each option.
 The formula is:<br></br>
 Option’s Gamma * Contract Size * Open Interest * Spot Price * (-1 if puts)<br></br>
 This gives the total option’s change in delta per ONE POINT move in the index.
 To convert into percent, we must multiply by how many points 1% is.
-Hence, we multiply by 1% * Spot Price, giving the final formula:
+Hence, we multiply by 1% * Spot Price, giving the final formula:<br></br>
 Option’s Gamma * Contract Size * Open Interest * Spot Price ^ 2 * 0.01
+<br></br>

 ##TO ALL EQUITY PMs: